 This plant is grown for its flowers and leaves and has several known varieties.
-In fact, today, more than 15 species of bee balm have been identified.
+Today, we have identified more than 15 species of bee balm.

 The most popular bee balms are Oswego tea and wild bergamot.
 Both have the same benefits and growing conditions.

-Bee balm is famous among Native Americans for its ability to treat mouth infections and skin irritations.
+Bee balm is famous among Native Americans.
+The herb can treat mouth infections and skin irritations.

-When your cat suffers from a skin burn or infection, you can prepare a tea from bee balm leaves and apply it topically to the affected area.
+You can prepare tea from bee balm leaves when your cat suffers from a skin burn or infection.
+Apply it topically to the affected area.

-Bee balm has a very pungent peppery taste that isn’t appealing to everyone, but it usually tastes good in salads and as a garnish for dishes.
+Bee balm has a very intense peppery taste; it isn’t appealing to everyone.
+It usually tastes good in salads and as a garnish for dishes.

-There are about 350 species of thyme around the world today, with common thyme, wild thyme, and lemon thyme being the most popular.
+There are about 350 species of thyme around the world today.
+The most popular are common thyme, wild thyme, and lemon thyme.

 This herb contains good amounts of thymol and carvacrol, which are antimicrobial substances.

-Thymol is an antiseptic that is very effective against parasitic worms, while carvacrol can inhibit the proliferation of bacteria.
+Thymol is an antiseptic.
+It is very effective against parasitic worms.
+Carvacrol can inhibit the proliferation of bacteria.

-When suffering from any of the above problems, your cat can be fed ½ teaspoon of thyme tea twice a day to shorten the duration of the disease.
+When suffering from any of the above problems, your cat can be fed one-half teaspoon of thyme tea twice daily.
+That should shorten the duration of the disease.

-Thyme can be easily started from seeds indoors.
-It prefers a well-drained soil, a lot of exposure to light, and minimum amounts of water.
+You can start by growing thyme indoors from seeds, without much effort.
+It prefers well-drained soil, a lot of exposure to light, and little amounts of water.

 According to ASPCA, dill is not harmful to cats.

-Dill has the ability to alleviate nausea and other stomach problems, such as burping and indigestion.
-This herb can also be used to relieve the symptoms of moderate cases of hemorrhoids and colic.
+Dill has the ability to ease nausea.
+It can also relieve other stomach problems, such as burping and indigestion.
+You can use this herb to alleviate the symptoms of moderate cases of hemorrhoids and colic.

-Most of the essential oils of this herb are packed in its seeds, so you may want to let it flower and then collect its seeds at the end of the growing season.
+Nature has packed most of the herb’s essential oils in its seeds.
+You may want to let it flower and then collect its seeds at the end of the growing season.

 Rosemary is very safe for cats if consumed in small amounts.
-If too much is consumed, however, it may irritate your pet’s stomach.
+If the cat does eat too much of the herb, it may irritate your pet’s stomach.

 This herb’s gentle, unique, and refreshing aroma makes it hands down the best herb.